 Students report that Becker’s live classes are inconsistent and can be hit or miss, depending on the instructor and location.
 I’ve talked with many Becker students and most agree that the live classes are below par and their online course is much better.

 Becker’s complete course costs $3,393, making it the most expensive CPA review course on the market.
-This is a big downside, especially since studying for your CPA exam is already a time consuming process.
-You may want to check out some other courses if you are not in the position to drop the big bucks on Becker.
+This is a big downside, especially since studying for your CPA exam is already a time consuming and expensive process.
+You may want to check out some other CPA courses and their discounts if you are not in the position to drop the big bucks on Becker.
 If you’re set on Becker, check out their financing options and discounts, but I’d look elsewhere.

 3. No Audio Courses